usnistgov/metaschema-xslt/src/README.md

 ### `bash` scripts

+#### Top-level script

-A bash script located in this distribution provides a single unified interface to functionalities provided by this library.
+A bash script in this distribution provides a unified interface to functionalities provided by this library.
 Add [../bin](../bin) to your path, or invoke the script directly, using `-h` for help:

 ```
 > path/to/bin/metaschema-xslt -h